apache/flink/docs/dev/datastream_execution_mode.md

 See [FLIP-140](https://cwiki.apache.org/confluence/x/kDh4CQ) for background information on this.

+### Order of Processing

+The order in which records are processed in operators or user-defined functions (UDFs) can differ between `BATCH` and `STREAMING` execution.

+In `STREAMING` mode, user-defined functions should not make any assumptions about incoming records' order.
+Data is processed as soon as it arrives.

+In `BATCH` execution mode, there are some operations where Flink guarantees order.
+The ordering can be a side effect of the particular task scheduling, network shuffle, and state backend (see above), or a conscious choice by the system.

+There are three general types of input that we can differentiate:

+- _broadcast input_: input from a broadcast stream (see also [Broadcast State]({% link dev/stream/state/broadcast_state.md %}))
+- _regular input_: input that is neither broadcast nor keyed
+- _keyed input_: input from a `KeyedStream`

+Functions, or Operators, that consume multiple input types will process them in the following order:

+- broadcast inputs are processed first
+- regular inputs are processed second
+- keyed inputs are processed last

+For functions that consume from multiple regular or broadcast inputs &mdash; such as a `CoProcessFunction` &mdash; Flink has the right to process data from any input of that type in any order.

+For functions that consume from multiple keyed inputs &mdash; such as a `KeyedCoProcessFunction` &mdash; Flink processes all records for a single key from all keyed inputs before moving on to the next.

 ### Event Time / Watermarks

 When it comes to supporting [event time]({% link dev/event_time.md %}), Flink’s